mezo-org/musd/docs/interest.md

 ### Updating Total System Debt (Daily)

 1. For each interest rate:
-   a.
-Retrieve the total debt and last computation time.
+   1. Retrieve the total debt and last computation time.
-   b.
-Calculate the interest for one day.
+   2. Calculate the interest for one day.
-   c.
-Add the calculated interest to the total debt.
+   3. Add the calculated interest to the total debt.
-   d.
-Mint the calculated interest amount in MUSD and send it to the PCV contract.
+   4. Mint the calculated interest amount in MUSD and send it to the PCV contract.
-   e.
-Update the last computation timestamp to the current date.
+   5. Update the last computation timestamp to the current date.

 ### Opening a New Trove